 When you have a very small operation, you may not need computer software to keep it all organized.
 However, since the whole idea is to grow your business and become as large as possible, you might as well start out using a good software program so that you can become very familiar with it, and so you can achieve a good state of organization right from the outset.
 Some software programs are especially helpful, because they include components for customer support and for marketing and advertising.
 You would also benefit by being able to use the analytics component of a really good software program.

 8 – Take continuing education

 You shouldn’t get into the mindset of thinking that once you’ve been licensed and you are conducting business, that your education in the field is a thing of the past.
 It’s a good idea to take continuing education classes throughout your career, so that you can stay abreast of industry trends and developments, as well as satisfying any state regulations regarding mortgage brokering.
-Many states require eight hours of training annually so that you can maintain your state license, and so that you can keep updated on professional standards, as well as any new legal standards which have been enacted.
+According to NAR, Many states require eight hours of training annually so that you can maintain your state license, and so that you can keep updated on professional standards, as well as any new legal standards which have been enacted.

 Surety by NFP.
 We are leader of mortgage bond professionals.
 If you have any questions on how to become a mortgage broker, or if we can help with your mortgage bond needs, we’d be glad to assist.